-An ISA lets you build up your savings and earn interest without paying any income tax.
-But there’s a limit to how much you can save with an ISA per year.
+There are lots of ISA benefits but also some ISA drawbacks such as the limit to how much you can save per year.
 Here’s everything you need to know about ISAs.

 Put simply, an ISA – an individual savings account – is a savings account with tax-free returns.
 Every tax year you have an ISA allowance: a certain amount of money, decided by the government, that you can put into your ISAs.
 Any interest you gain from your ISAs will never be taxed.